-I worked on an exciting project with the children and staff of St Mary & St Giles South.
+For the past two years I have worked alongside five schools with over 900 children from 2-years-old to 11-years- old to create a lasting legacy project in their schools.
+Each of the children created their own unique ceramic leaf to adorn their schools tree.
+For the very first tree project I worked with the children and staff of St Mary & St Giles South in Milton Keynes.
 I was asked to create a permanent installation enabling the pupils of 2017 to leave an artistic legacy in the school to commemorate the 50th birthday of Milton Keynes.
 Enabling and participation are an important part of my practice and I decided to design a collaborative piece of art which everyone could add to individually.
 All the parts would join together to form a whole, expressing the collective vision of everyone in the school.

 The Hometown Tree is like a school family tree.
 It has the strong, central structure of the trunk, growing into branches that support the individual ceramic leaves which stand for every person who took part.
 Each leaf was designed, made and glazed by a pupil, teacher, or teaching assistant.
 The leaves are all personal but also all connected.

-I discussed with the children their favourite things in their hometown, either somewhere they liked to go or something they liked to do.
+In each of the schools I discussed with the children their favourite things in their hometown, either somewhere they liked to go or something they liked to do.
 Then they made drawings.
 Once everyone had a design they were happy with, we began to work in clay.
 Each child cut out the shape of a leaf, made their design in 3D on the leaf, then glazed their finished design.
-For many of the children it was the first time they'd tried anything like this, but they all took to it quickly and were interested to learn.
+For many of the children it was the first time they'd tried anything like this, but they have all taken to it quickly and were interested to learn.
 Staff joined in too!

-There was a real feeling of togetherness in the school during this project.
-It was lovely to hear children of all ages chatting to each other about the work.
+I've noticed there is a real feeling of togetherness in each of the schools during the making of their tree project.
+It's been lovely to hear children of all ages chatting to each other about the work.
 This is the beauty of this sort of participation art; everyone can have a sense of pride and ownership in the finished piece.
-I could feel the excitement growing as The Hometown Tree neared completion.
+I could feel the excitement growing as each of the trees neared completion.

-Here's a link to a case study put together by the Culture Challenge all about the Hometown Tree Project.
+Here's a link to a case study put together by the Culture Challenge all about the very first Hometown Tree Project.